By Carol McAfee

 Tom Stoppard’s definition of poetry is a good one to start from: “the simultaneous compression of language and expansion of meaning.”
 What is your definition of a poem?
 In terms of prose, what makes something more of a poem or less of a poem?

-Your favorite poets/writers who have inspired you most?
+Who are favorite poets/writers who have inspired you most?

 Who, in your life, (another writer or someone else) has inspired you that people would be surprised by or just wouldn’t know.